JulianStone5/Gamma_Covid/README.md

 # Gamma_Covid

 ### Planning/Check-in
-####Question
+#### Question
-- What correlations are there bewtween counties with higher and lower GDPs and tehir covid rates acorss the pandemic?
+- What relationships are there bewtween GDP per capita and cases rate?
+Do these change when moving from a county-level to a country-level population?
-- If there is a correlation is this the cause or are ther other contributing factors
+- If there is a relationship, would factors could be the causes?

 #### What data will be used
 - Use the NYT data that is split via county